 #3 in a series devoted to sending churches.
 The content of this post is adapted from BMW’s 6-hour apoLuo workshop.
 Numbered articles are intended to be read sequentially for maximum benefit.
-This article originally posted in 2012 and is being republished for new readers that may have missed it–Editor.

 In your view, what are the fifteen most critical issues in missions today?

 That was a question with which we wrestled at a BMW administrators’ retreat in 2009.
 One of the fifteen issues we identified is the deputation crisis—the reality that it often takes missionary appointees three years (sometimes, even longer) to raise sufficient funds to get to their fields of ministry.
 Even though God can use it to teach missionaries valuable lessons they may not learn any other way, the support raising process is stressful, and it deters many people from pursuing missionary service.

 Fifteen tactical teams were assigned the task of examining these critical issues and providing biblical, practical, innovative measures for addressing them.
 The Deputation tactical team (comprised of field missionaries, a BMW administrator, a successful businessman, a college Missions Department head, and a missionary appointee) spent six months planning and researching, another six months compiling and analyzing the data, and a year producing resources that address the problem.

 Two critical issues emerged as the team conducted its research.
 The first confirmed a hypothesis based on biblical evidence, history and observation:

 The deputation crisis is not, at its core, an economic issue.